htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   and just for the job execution proper, respectively.
   :jira:`2101`

-- Added support for cgroup v2 delegation in jobs.
-This allows pilot and glidein jobs running inside an HTCondor with root privilege and cgroup v2 to divide the memory/CPU cgroup resources into sub-jobs.
-  :jira:`2081`

 - Most files that HTCondor generates are now written in binary mode on Windows.
 As a result, each line in these files will end in just a line feed character, without a preceding carriage return character.